Ivory Coast launches enrollment for universal healthcare scheme

 Low-cost treatment of basic health problems is due to begin in September before expanding next year.

 “Universal health coverage is a need.
 It’s a necessity.
-We must create a foundation of solidarity,” Karim Bamba, the general director of the National Health Insurance Fund said at the programme’s launch.
+We must create a foundation of solidarity,” Karim Bamba, the general director of the National Health Insurance Fund said at the program’s launch.